AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Basic_Math_JS/README.md

 ### It's all numbers to me

 Let's quickly play with some numbers to reacquaint ourselves with the basic syntax we need.
-Enter the commands listed below into your **developer tools JavaScript console**.
+Enter the commands listed below into your [developer tools JavaScript console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).

 1. First of all, let's declare a couple of variables and initialize them with an integer and a float, respectively, then type the variable names back in to check that everything is in order:
 ```